Medically reviewed on Aug 8, 2018

 Medications to help control tics or reduce symptoms of related conditions include:

 - Medications that block or lessen dopamine.
-Fluphenazine, haloperidol (Haldol) and pimozide (Orap) can help control tics.
+Fluphenazine, haloperidol (Haldol), risperidone (Risperdal) and pimozide (Orap) can help control tics.
 Possible side effects include weight gain and involuntary repetitive movements.
 Tetrabenazine (Xenazine) might be recommended, although it may cause severe depression.

 - Botulinum (Botox) injections.
 An injection into the affected muscle might help relieve a simple or vocal tic.

 - ADHD medications.
-Stimulants such as methylphenidate (Concerta, Ritalin, others) and medications containing dextroamphetamine (Adderall XR, Dexedrine, others) can help increase attention and concentration.
+Stimulants such as methylphenidate (Metadate CD, Ritalin LA, others) and medications containing dextroamphetamine (Adderall XR, Dexedrine, others) can help increase attention and concentration.
 However, for some people with Tourette syndrome, medications for ADHD can exacerbate tics.

 - Central adrenergic inhibitors.
-Medications such as clonidine (Catapres) and guanfacine (Tenex) — typically prescribed for high blood pressure — might help control behavioral symptoms such as impulse control problems and rage attacks.
+Medications such as clonidine (Catapres, Kapvay) and guanfacine (Intuniv) — typically prescribed for high blood pressure — might help control behavioral symptoms such as impulse control problems and rage attacks.
 Side effects may include sleepiness.

 - Antidepressants.
 Fluoxetine (Prozac, Sarafem, others) might help control symptoms of sadness, anxiety and OCD.